Dear Arizona artists,

 Jury Process and Criteria:

-The selection process for the Sally and Richard Lehmann Emerging Artist Awards includes two rounds.
-The applications that advance to Round II will have been seen by at least one arts professional, exposing the work to new audiences and individuals who might prove to be helpful connections even outside of the application process.
+The selection process for the Lehmann Emerging Artist Awards includes two rounds.
+Applications that advance to Round II will have been seen by at least one arts professional, providing exposure to new audiences and potential connections even outside of the application process.

 A panel of qualified judges will select the winner.
-The 2025 Emerging Artist Award panel will comprise four individuals, including a Phoenix Art Museum curator, two qualified arts professionals (one based in Arizona and one of national status), and a past winner of the Arlene and Morton Scult Award.
+The 2026 Lehmann Emerging Artist Award panel will comprise four individuals, including a Phoenix Art Museum curator, two qualified arts professionals (one based in Arizona and one national), and a past winner of the Scult Family Award.
 The jury is asked to consider the following criteria as the sole basis for their review and evaluation.

 Artistic Strength: Based on the submitted work samples, does the applicant demonstrate vision, originality, and a commitment to their practice?